yuezheng2006/qwerty-learner/docs/README_EN.md

 The project is still in the early stages of development.
 We are adding new features progressively.
 If you have any ideas and suggestions for the software, please feel free to ask in issues.
 We are glad to hear.

 The current progress and future plans are described in [this issue][issue-42].
 The issue also contains comments on suggestions and developing features.
-If you are interested in the future of QWERTY Learner, feel free to join the discussion.
+If you are interested in the future of Keyboard English, feel free to join the discussion.

-If you like the idea of QWERTY Learner, please feel free to submit PRs.
+If you like the idea of Keyboard English, please feel free to submit PRs.
 We would be grateful for your contributions.

 [issue-42]: https://github.com/Kaiyiwing/qwerty-learner/issues/42